Blog Post

 Don’t start trying to rank for Formula 1 Cars on your Fluffy Cat blog.
 Unrelated.

-By blogging a business can rank for thousands of key phrases and really dominate one area of search.
+By blogging, a business can rank for thousands of key phrases and dominate a specific area of search.

-Other media can also be hosted within this blogging area – such as photos, infographics, and illustrations.
+Other media can also be hosted in this blogging area, such as photos, infographics, and illustrations.
 Here you’ll embed videos from your chosen platform (I recommend YouTube) and podcasts.

-Each media can rank independently and when something starts to rank well, it helps the rest of the content.
+Each piece of media can rank independently, and when something starts to rank well, it helps the rest of the content.

 Building related content strengthens the domain.